UTSCCSCC01/finalprojects22-cyclist/doc/sprint1/sprint1.md

   - create a dark mode color version for the web app
 - CYC-66: As a user, I want to view each task with a consistent format. (~ 4hrs)
   - send task data to frontend with consistent format
-  - implement getAllTask so I can return all tasks that the user have in database
+  - implement getAllTask to return all tasks that the user have in database
-  - implement getDailyTask so I can return all tasks that the user have on the given date in database
+  - implement getDailyTask to return all tasks that the user have on the given date in database
+  - implement getSingleTask to return the details of the given task id in database
   - get task data from backend and display it to user

 ## Spikes